saif-ellafi/foundryvtt-window-controls/README.md

 # Window Controls for Foundry VTT

-Includes configurable buttons for floating windows: Minimized, Maximized and Pinned.
+Minimize (Enhanced!), Maximize and Pin floating Windows.
+Configurable.

 Organized Minimized mode allows minimizing windows on a fixed horizontal taskbar on top or bottom.

 ## 4 Available Settings
 ### Minimize button (Default: On)
-Adds a minimize button that does the same as double clicking the header
+Adds a minimize button that does the same as double-clicking the header

 ### Organized Minimize (Default: Top with Bar)
 Allows minimizing windows into a horizontal taskbar.
 Possible options are: